-It’s best to think of antioxidants as part of a trifecta of beneficial ingredients you can use in skincare products to get and maintain visibly firmer, youthful-looking skin.
+It’s best to think of antioxidants as part of a trifecta of beneficial ingredients you can use in skin care products to achieve and maintain visibly firmer, youthful-looking skin.
 Antioxidants should be joined by skin-replenishing ingredients like ceramides, hyaluronic acid, and glycerin plus a range of skin-restoring ingredients like retinol, peptides, and niacinamide.
-Together, these types of ingredients play a symphony your skin needs to hear—and you’ll love seeing in every time you look in the mirror.
+Together, these types of ingredients play a symphony your skin needs to hear—and you’ll love seeing the results every time you look in the mirror.

 References for this information:

 Free Radical Biology and Medicine, February 2019, pages 399-407

 Oxidative Medicine and Cellular Longevity, August 2018, ePublication